sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 ## Details
 ### You will learn
   - How to set up a CI/CD pipeline for projects based on the SAP Cloud Application Programming Model on SAP Cloud Platform
+  - How to set up Jenkins Server
+  - How to deploy project on cloud foundry

 SAP Cloud Application Programming Model enables you to quickly create business applications by allowing you to focus on your business domain.
 It offers a consistent end-to-end programming model for full-stack development on SAP Cloud Platform.